 The first SRATS was completed in 2006 as ‘proof of principle’ vehicles for the US Defense Advanced Research Projects Agency (DARPA), creating much interest among special forces members.
 The US military was ready to order over 100 of them in the first phase.
 Still, interest expanded beyond the special forces, and the Army’s Rapid Equipping Force (REF) was interested in producing thousands of these vehicles.
 This potential motivated the SRATS developer to approach BAE Systems to the team to develop and produce a new armored version with upgraded abilities.

 SRATS vs. HMMWV

-SRATS has a length of 175″ (4.445 m’) and a wheelbase of 132″ (3.352 m’), the vehicle curb weight is about 6,500 lbs (2.948 t.) for the unarmored version and 8,500 lbs (3.856 t.) for the armored vehicle, fitted with small-arms protection (7.62mm) and run-flat tires.
+SRATS has a length of 175″ (4.445 m’) and a wheelbase of 132″ (3.352 m’); the vehicle curb weight is about 6,500 lbs (2.948 t.) for the unarmored version and 8,500 lbs (3.856 t.) for the armored vehicle, fitted with small-arms protection (7.62mm) and run-flat tires.

 In both configurations, the SRATS carrier can carry a payload of 4,000 lbs (1.814 t.), including four passengers at full gear.
 The carrier is powered by AM General 6.5 V8 turbo diesel engine rated at 300 hp and 505 lb/ft torque.
 It uses standard fuel tanks to sustain operation at 375 miles (60- km) or accommodate larger fuel tanks for an extended range.

-The ELSORV (Enhanced Logistics Off-Road Vehicle) SRATS Inc.
+ELSORV (Enhanced Logistics Off-Road Vehicle) SRATS Inc.

-After years of probations and testings, SRATS finally comes out as a final product as the ELSORV, which stands for Enhanced Logistics Off-Road Vehicle.
+After years of probations and testings, SRATS finally came out as a final product as the ELSORV, which stands for Enhanced Logistics Off-Road Vehicle.
 It resembles a Humvee but with much more agility and off-road capability.
 It is based on an SRATS design for SOCOM over the last five years.